|Before Nikes . . .|

 |How many phone numbers do you know today?|

 I think that's the most stunning difference--we are never without our phones.
-Back then, we actually used to leave the house for an entire day without a phone or any way for somebody to contact us--and we didn't think twice about it.
+Back then, we actually used to leave the house for an entire day without a phone or any way for somebody to contact us--and we lived!
 If something came up, you'd just swing into the gas station and use the payphone.
 All of us knew twenty or thirty phone numbers by heart because our phones didn't remember them.
 These days, I sometimes have to stop and think when I'm asked my own phone number.
 And back then, an instant message was something that was passed to you during study hall folded up in the shape of a little football.

 |Before he jumped the shark . . .|